Raku/advent/raku-advent-2025/articles/hallo-wêreld.md

 | fatal   | stopsein  | stop signal            |
 | snitch  | aanskou   | to witness             |

-But was rather happy to express himself.
+But was rather happy to express himself...

 ![An Afrikaans word cloud in the shape of the Camelia butterfly, the raku mascot.](af-wordcloud.svg)